0

 East Manchester

-The photographs document the inner-city communities of Beswick, Clayton, and Openshaw – areas of East Manchester that had declined.
-They capture the last moments of these industrial areas before and during the demolition that created room for new housing and businesses.
-Anne concentrated on the daily lives of the individuals who resided there, and how they worked to maintain their community when various establishments had failed.
+These photographs capture the inner-city communities of Beswick, Clayton, and Openshaw — once-thriving corners of East Manchester that had fallen on hard times.
+They show the final days of these industrial neighbourhoods, just before and during the demolitions that cleared the way for new housing and businesses.
+Anne focused on the people who lived there — their day-to-day lives, and how they held their community together even as everything around them seemed to be falling apart.

 Dolly and The Kids, East Manchester, 2002.